 Contact Information

-For additional information contact George Maldonado, Project Manager, Parks and Recreation Department by email or by phone at (512) 974-9525.
-Or David Nicks, Project Manager AIA, with the Public Works Department.
+For additional information contact George Maldonado, Project Manager, Parks and Recreation Department by email or by phone at (512) 974-9525, or David Nicks, Project Manager AIA, with the Capital Delivery Services Department.